PapkuWorld/Polymath/README.md

 * Practice Meditation and Mindfulness
 * Fitness fixes make me less depressed
 * Stop worrying, nothing is going to happen
-* Sleep whenever u feel like, hard to sleep due to nightmares
+* Sleep whenever u feel like, it's hard to sleep due to nightmares